vitlinda/pcd-lab-akka-actors/README.md

     - The seed nodes are configured contact points which newly started nodes will try to connect with in order to join the cluster.
     - Note that if you are going to start the nodes on different machines you need to specify the ip-addresses or host names of the machines in `application.conf` instead of `127.0.0.1`.
 2. Open [SimpleClusterApp.scala](src/main/scala/sample/cluster/simple/App.scala).
     - The small program together with its configuration starts an ActorSystem with the Cluster enabled.
 It joins the cluster and starts an actor that logs some membership events.
     Take a look at the [SimpleClusterListener.scala](src/main/scala/sample/cluster/simple/ClusterListener.scala) actor.
     - You can read more about the cluster concepts in the [documentation](https://doc.akka.io/docs/akka/2.6/typed/cluster.html).
-3. To run this sample, type **`sbt "runMain sample.cluster.simple.App"`**.
+3. To run this sample, type **`sbt "runMain it.unibo.pcd.akka.distributed.cluster.simple.App"`**.
-    - `sample.cluster.simple.App` starts three actor systems (cluster members) in the same JVM process.
+    - `it.unibo.pcd.akka.distributed.cluster.simple.App` starts three actor systems (cluster members) in the same JVM process.
 4. It can be more interesting to run them in separate processes.
 Stop the application and then open three terminal windows.
    In the first terminal window, start the first seed node with the following command:
-    1. **`sbt "runMain sample.cluster.simple.App 25251"`** where 25251 corresponds to the port of the first seed-nodes element in the configuration.
+    1. **`sbt "runMain it.unibo.pcd.akka.distributed.cluster.simple.App 25251"`** where 25251 corresponds to the port of the first seed-nodes element in the configuration.
     In the log output you see that the cluster node has been started and changed status to 'Up'.
     2. In the second terminal window, start the second seed node with the following command:
-    **`sbt "runMain sample.cluster.simple.App 25252"`** where 25252 corresponds to the port of the second seed-nodes element in the configuration.
+    **`sbt "runMain it.unibo.pcd.akka.distributed.cluster.simple.App 25252"`** where 25252 corresponds to the port of the second seed-nodes element in the configuration.
     In the log output you see that the cluster node has been started and joins the other seed node and becomes a member of the cluster.
 Its status changed to 'Up'.
     3. Switch over to the first terminal window and see in the log output that the member joined.
     4. Start another node in the third terminal window with the following command:
-    **`sbt "runMain sample.cluster.simple.App 0"`**
+    **`sbt "runMain it.unibo.pcd.akka.distributed.cluster.simple.App 0"`**
     Now you don't need to specify the port number, 0 means that it will use a random available port.
 It joins one of the configured seed nodes.
 Look at the log output in the different terminal windows.
     5. Start even more nodes in the same way, if you like.
     6. Shut down one of the nodes by pressing 'ctrl-c' in one of the terminal windows.
 It will cause the node to do a graceful leave from the cluster, telling the other nodes in the cluster that it is leaving.